-If this does not help, check if you have any other call recording app installed on your device (including the default, pre-installed recording functionality), or any voice assistant is used (Google Assitant, Bixby, Alice), or WiFi calling is enabled.
+If this does not help, check if you have any other call recording app installed on your device (including the default, pre-installed recording functionality), or any voice assistant is used (Google Assistant, Bixby, Alice), or WiFi calling is enabled.
 Disable them for a test.

 In case you hear only yourself on the recording make sure that your Cube app is up to date.
-Make sure your phone recording audio source is set to ‘voice call (software)’.
+Make sure your phone recording audio source is set to ‘voice communication (software)’.
 Also, try increasing phone recording clarity to the max.

 Make sure that accessibility services are enabled on your device.
 Please go to Cube menu > miscellaneous > go to app connector settings > enable app connector.